-More recently, since May of 2016, the CDC, along with the United States Food and Drug Administration has been investigating several states that have had Listeria outbreaks that appear to stem from a specific brand of frozen vegetables.
-Listeria can cause a serious, life-threatening illness, and in fact, two deaths have already been linked to this outbreak.
+Since May of 2016, the CDC, along with the United States Food and Drug Administration has been investigating several states that have had Listeria outbreaks that appear to stem from a specific brand of frozen vegetables.
+Listeria can cause serious, life-threatening illness, and in fact, two deaths have already been linked to this outbreak.
 As these outbreaks reveal, foodborne illnesses and infections can be serious and devastating and should not be taken lightly as in some cases a foodborne illness can require hospitalization, long recoveries and therapy, and in extreme cases, the consequences can be fatal.

-If you believe that you are sick because of food poisoning or a foodborne illness, it is possible that you will have a legal claim for damages.
-Oftentimes foodborne illnesses can result in expensive hospital bills, pain and suffering, ongoing treatment or therapy, and missed work or school, so in the event you become extremely sick from a foodborne pathogen, it is important to quickly determine the food that made you sick as it is possible that anyone responsible for your illness will have to compensate you for any resulting expenses or missed work.
+If you believe that you are sick because of food poisoning or foodborne illness, it is possible that you will have a legal claim for damages.
+Oftentimes foodborne illnesses can result in expensive hospital bills, pain, and suffering, ongoing treatment or therapy, and missed work or school, so if you become extremely sick from a foodborne pathogen, it is important to quickly determine the food that made you sick as it is possible that anyone responsible for your illness will have to compensate you for any resulting expenses or missed work.
 However, whether you have a claim for damages will ultimately depend on the facts and circumstances of your case, and whether your illness can be linked to an actual outbreak of food poisoning.Food Poisoning Litigation in California

 If you have been injured by food poisoning in California, there are several theories of liability that you may be able to pursue in order to obtain the compensation you need or deserve.
 One such theory is that of strict liability.
 Strict liability generally means that in certain situations a defendant, such as a restaurant or food distributor or supplier, as may be the case in a food poisoning claim, is held responsible or liable for your damages without having to prove that the defendant was actually negligent.